Many of us run to the store and buy a bag of charcoal without even thinking about what we buy.

 I can only conclude after doing all this reading that Briquettes are not actual charcoal.

-They are a combination of some charcoal and ingredients like starch, sawdust and a chemical know as sodium nitrate to make them burn better.
+They are a combination of some charcoal and ingredients like starch, sawdust, and a chemical known as sodium nitrate to make them burn better.

 Manufacturing process of briquettes